IgorGiuliano/IgorGiuliano/README.md

 🏡  I’m from Brazil.

-👨🏻‍🎓  Computer Engineering at Centro Universitário Senac - 4th semester.
+👨🏻‍🎓  Computer Engineering at Centro Universitário Senac - 5th semester.

 💻  I’m currently learning a bit of everything.

-📤  2021 Goals: find a new job.
+📤  2022 Goals: find a job.

 <br>